crossingts/cybersecurityfoundations/6.-practical-foundations-in-ethical-hacking/what-is-professional-ethical-hacking-1.md

 step 1: ethical hackers abide by legal standards/imperative = white hat hackers.

-step 2: ethical hackers abide by ethical standards + are trustworthy = professionals/'s values.
+step 2: ethical hackers abide by ethical standards + are trustworthy (don't damage client system; report any damage) = professionals/'s values.

 step 3: (eh as) penetration testing as a teleological/goal oriented practice, to reduce/mitigation the information security risk which is a practice of professional ethical hacking/conduct.